philcryer/art.philcryer.com/content/portfolio/avoiding-the-inevitable.md

 * dimensions: "24 x 24"
 * year: "2017"

-<p>In a year of uncertainty, nothing seemed to make sense.
+In a year of uncertainty, nothing seemed to make sense.
 Things that were expected to happen didn't, and that's all we can say about that for now.